 - You can obtain more product-specific from Rector Seal products by clicking here

 - If a pipe thread will be exposed to extreme temperatures, a better suited product might be a liquid thread sealant called Permatex White Thread Sealant with PTFE 4-Ounce which has the same sealing capabilities as Rector Seal but it is designed to work in a broader range of temperatures (-60 to 300 F).

 - The main purpose of a thread seal tape / liquid thread sealant is to seal out micro abrasions or surface irregularities on threads.
 If you have a major gash or nick on a thread, you will need to replace the pipe section or re-thread it, rather than applying a thicker seal tape layer

 - Applying more than 3 layers of sealant tape is not recommended

 - When starting out, make sure the seal tape is not covering the pipe opening.
 Any exposed seal tape may break loose over a period of time and cause a blockage problem; in the future;

 - Pipe connections generally turn clock-wise but there are instances when that is not true (i.e. gas pipe union joint).
 Always test out and make a note of the pipe rotation before applying the tape and remember that the tape application must “go with the flow”;

 - You cannot connect dis-similar pipes together (i.e. copper-to-steel) and hope that a thread sealant tape will prevent from interacting with each other, possibly causing corrosion problems.
 In this situation, you must use a dielectric union (something like this)

-- If you need a gasket sealer, you may want to checkout can use hyolomar based products like Valco Cincinnati Hylomar Compound or Permatex Oil Resistance RTV Silicone Gasket.
+- If you need a gasket sealer, you may want to checkout can use hyolomar based products like Valco Cincinnati Hylomar (blue compound sealant 250 ml) or Permatex Ultra Black Maximum Oil Resistance RTV Silicone Gasket Maker